 Cons of Opening an Account

 As you can see, Barclays offers plenty of beneficial features.
-However, there are a few disadvantages with owning an account.
+However, there are a few disadvantages to owning an account.
 Here are some of them:

 While there are not a lot of fees with the online savings account, you will have to factor in the excessive transaction fee.
 You should only have six withdrawal transactions each month to avoid the charge.
 Most online accounts do implement such a fee.
 However, Barclays requires $5 for every transaction if you already went over the limit.